Can weight loss help with cardiomyopathy?

 The European Society of Cardiology (ESC) has stated that GLP-1 medications can have benefits for people with heart disease and obesity.
 However, more research is needed to understand their long-term effects fully.

-The National Institute for Health and Care Excellence (NICE) recommends Semaglutide (Wegovy) for weight loss in people with a high BMI, but only if they also have Type 2 diabetes and have not responded to other treatments.
-Tirzepatide (Mounjaro) is currently only recommended for patients with Type 2 diabetes and a high BMI.
+The National Institute for Health and Care Excellence (NICE) recommends Semaglutide (Wegovy) for weight loss in people with a BMI over 35 or between 30 and 35 if they have another obesity-related condition.
+Tirzepatide (Mounjaro) is recommended for weight management in patients with a BMI over 30 or between 27 and 30 if they have another obesity-related condition.

 These medications are not suitable for everyone and should be used with caution if you: